-Perspective | This Christmas, I received a gift that definitely wasn’t on my list: covid
+Perspective | This Christmas, I received a gift that definitely wasn’t on my list: Covid

 I tested positive on the eve of Christmas Eve.
 I’d been feeling a bit tentative all week: a stuffy nose, a cough, fatigue.
-I thought it was a cold but it was hard to ignore the news reports about omicron.
+I thought it was a cold, but it was hard to ignore the news reports about omicron.
 My Twitter feed was full of stories with such headlines as: “With omicron, it may be harder to tell if you have covid, the common cold or the flu” and “Is That Sniffle a Cold?
 Or Is It Covid?” and the oddly specific “Attention John Kelly: It’s Not a Cold.
 It’s Covid.”

 I’d been tested by the pros before — at the pharmacy, at my doctor’s office; all negative — but this was the first time I’d have to do the honors myself.
 I reluctantly dug out the BinaxNOW antigen test kit from under the bathroom sink.
 With home test kits this year’s hot, hard-to-find holiday item, breaking the seal was like cutting the clamshell on a mint Star Wars figurine.